Gryffin: 2018

 2018 proved to be a big year for Gryffin, releasing five singles throughout the year.
 His first single of the year, "Winnebago" with Quinn XCII and Daniel Wilson was released on April 20.
 He followed this up with single "Just for a Moment" with Iselin, released June 22, and "Tie Me Down" with Elley Duhé, released on August 3.
-Two months following the release of "Tie Me Down", Gryffin released a song with Zohara.
+Two months following the release of "Tie Me Down", Griffith released a song with Zohara.
 "Remember" was released on October 26 and eventually topped the US Dance Charts, marking Griffith's first number one hit song.

-2019: Gravity
+2019

 In 2019, Gryffin released his full-length debut album, Gravity, to critical acclaim.

 2020

 On July 26, 2020, Gryffin announced the release of "Cry", with John Martin, on his Instagram page.
 He hinted that the track would be the first single from his upcoming second album, and announced July 30, 2020 as the single's release date.
-On November 19, 2020, Gryffin released “Safe With Me” with Audrey Mika.

-2021

-Gryffin released "I Want Love" featuring Two Feet on Feb 10, 2021.
-He announced the release one day prior on his instagram page.

-2022: Alive

-On April 1, 2022, Gryffin released "You Were Loved" featuring OneRepublic.

-On November 4, 2022, Gryffin released his 2nd album, Alive.

-Personal life

-He moved to Los Angeles in 2016 to be closer to his label and management.
-He married his wife, Stephanie, in April 2018.
-He moved to Las Vegas, Nevada in January 2020 where he currently resides and plays at various nightclubs when he is not making an appearance out of state.
+2024

+On August 2, 2024, Gryffin released his third studio album Pulse.
+This album continues to demonstrate Griffith's ability to captivate listeners with his melodic and emotional music.
+Pulse marks a new era for Gryffin, showcasing his continued experimentation with different genres while staying true to his signature sound.
+The album embodies themes of energy, community, and nostalgia for the early-mid 2000s EDM boom, with collaborations from artists like Elderbrook, Disco Lines, and Armin van Buuren.